YaleOpenLab/openx/stellar/README.md

 This sub-repo contains the WIP Stellar Proof of Concept.
 This has some design tradeoffs compared to the Ethereum implementation, especially in the concept of "state" in Ethereum.
-This PoC takes the three major (actually two, but we implement three) state variables that are in Ethereum and creates assets on Stellar for each
-implementation:

-We define roughly three entities in the process of investing in a project:
+There are various stages to a given solar contract, this can be expanded upon to furhter sub stages, but right now are defined to be  7 for convenience

+ - Stage 0: A pre origin contract, which is given by an originator to a recipient
+ - Stage 1: An originated contract, which is the evolution of a pre origin contract at the behest of the recipient, who may require a legal contract to be signed by the originator for doing so
+ - Stage 2: A proposed contract, which is a contract given by a contractor who is willing to lend his services for the particular project at a fee that will be paid by the recipient and in turn, the investor as well
+ - Stage 3: A finalized contract, which is open for investor funds.
+A contract can be promtoed from stage 2 to 3 only by a recipient, who chooses the best contract that fits in with his needs and requirements
+ - Stage 4: A contract that has raised the money required for investment from investors and is ready to be installed.
+The control of the contract now passes over from the recipient to the developer, who is responsible to take this project to stage 5.
+ - Stage 5: the stage where the developer should install all the required devices and the contractor must do his job of supervising.
+ - Stage 6: Power Generation s tarts and the recipient starts to payback the investor in monthly instalments similar to an electricity bill
+ - Stage 7: The recipient has finished paying back the investors and can now own the solar panels installed in his space.

+Roughly, in the financing of a solar contract ,there are many entities involved who perform various roles in the entire system.
-1. ISSUER - the issuer is the server on which the orders are advertised on
+ - ISSUER - the issuer is the server on which the orders are advertised on
+ - RECIPIENT - the recipient is the school which receives funding from investors through an order
+ - ORIGINATOR - the person who proposes a pre-origin contract to a recipient and requires approval from the recipient to originate the contract
+ - CONTRACTOR - takes in a originated order and proposes a contract which fits in with the requirements described in the originated contract
-2. INVESTOR - the investor is a person / group of persons who invest in a particular order
+ - INVESTOR - the investor is a person / group of persons who invest in a particular finalized order
-3. RECIPIENT - the recipient is the school which receives funding from investors through an order
+ - DEVELOPER - the person who is responsible for installing the hardware and making sure the solar panels work and produce electricity
+ - GUARANTOR - the person who is liable to make the recipient pay or pays itself in the case of a delayed payment from the recipient's side

+ The rough workflow for promotion of a contract is:
+ Originator proposes contract -> recipient reviews all proposed contracts -> recipient chooses a particular contract to originate for the project -> contractors see all originated contracts -> contractors propose contracts to install the systems -> recipient reviews all proposed contracts -> recipient chooses a particular proposed contract to be final -> finalize contract -> investors see all finalised contracts -> choose one -> contract ready to be invested in -> solar panels installed -> power generation -> full ownership

-These three entities interact use the three tokens detailed below:
+These three entities interact use the three tokens detailed below for proofs of investment, proof of debt and proof of payback respectively:

 1. INVTokens - INVTokens are sent from the ISSUER to the INVESTOR one time, as proof of investment
 2. DEBTokens - DEBTokens are sent from the ISSUER to the RECIPIENT the time the order is created and then each month, the RECIPIENT pays back the ISSUER each month with a number of DEBTokens like an electricity bill.
 (This has to be capped at a minimum of the electricity bill in the future, along with an oracle that can attest to the price of electricity at the place)